le0pard/re2js/README.md

 ## Performance

 The RE2JS engine runs more slowly compared to native RegExp objects for simple queries.
 This reduced speed is also noticeable when comparing RE2JS to the original RE2 engine.
 The C++ implementation of the RE2 engine includes both NFA (Nondeterministic Finite Automaton) and DFA (Deterministic Finite Automaton) engines, as well as a variety of highly optimized memory operations.
 Russ Cox ported a simplified version of the NFA engine to Go.
 Later, Alan Donovan ported the NFA-based Go implementation to Java.
-I then ported the NFA-based Java implementation (plus Golang additions) to a pure JS version.
+I then ported the NFA-based Java implementation (plus Golang additions + Lazy DFA fast-path) to a pure JS version.

-Recently, RE2JS was upgraded with a **Lazy DFA (Deterministic Finite Automaton)** fast-path.
-This allows it to perform non-capturing matches (using `.test()`, `.testExact()`, or `.matches()`) at near-native speeds.

 Should you require maximum absolute performance on the server side when using RE2, it would be beneficial to consider the following packages for JS: